Back

 The blog post "Ten Treasury Curve Snapshots That Tell the Story of a Generation" uses this level/slope/twist framework to characterize each major market event's yield curve impact:

-• Slope-dominant: tightening or easing cycles that affect the front end more than the long end (e.g., 2022 bear flattener)
+• Slope-dominant: tightening or easing cycles that affect the front end more than the long end (e.g., the 2022 bear flattener)

 PCA is also used in the ACM term premium model to extract pricing factors from the yield curve, and in risk management systems to decompose portfolio exposure into level, slope, and curvature risk.